biolink/biolink-model/docs/index.md

          * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
 Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
  * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
  * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
 Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
  * [associated with](associated_with.md) - Expresses a relationship between two named things where the relationship is typically generated statistically (though not in all cases), and is weaker than its child, 'correlated with', but stronger than its parent, 'related to'.
+This relationship holds between two concepts represented by variables for which a statistical  dependence is demonstrated.
+E.g. the statement “Atrial Fibrillation (Afib) is associated with Myocardial  Infarction (MI)” asserts that having Afib is not statistically independent from whether a patient  will also have MI.
+Note that in Translator associations, the subject and object concepts may map exactly to  the statistical variables, or represent related entities for which the variables serve as proxies in an  Association (e.g. diseases, chemical entities or processes).
      * [associated with decreased likelihood of](associated_with_decreased_likelihood_of.md) - Expresses a relationship between two named things where the relationship is typically generated statistically and the state or fact of something is less probable.
      * [associated with increased likelihood of](associated_with_increased_likelihood_of.md) - Expresses a relationship between two named things where the relationship is typically generated statistically and the state or fact of something is more probable.
      * [associated with likelihood of](associated_with_likelihood_of.md) - Expresses a relationship between two named things wh1ere the relationship is typically generated statistically and the state or fact of something is probable.
+This is a relationship that holds between two concepts represented by  variables for which a statistical dependence is demonstrated, wherein the state or value of one variable predicts the future state or value of the other.
+E.g. the statement “An Atrial Fibrillation (Afib) diagnosis is  associated with likelihood of a Myocardial Infarction (MI) diagnosis” asserts that the state of having Afib  is associated with an increased or decreased likelihood that a patient will later exhibit MI.
      * [associated with resistance to](associated_with_resistance_to.md) - A relation that holds between a named thing and a chemical that specifies that the change in the named thing is found to be associated with the degree of resistance to treatment by the chemical.
      * [associated with sensitivity to](associated_with_sensitivity_to.md) - A relation that holds between a named thing and a chemical that specifies that the change in the named thing is found to be associated with the degree of sensitivity to treatment by the chemical.
-     * [correlated with](correlated_with.md) - holds between any two named thing entities.
-For example, correlated_with holds between a disease or phenotypic feature and a measurable molecular entity that is used as an indicator of the presence or state of the disease or feature.
+     * [correlated with](correlated_with.md) - A relationship that holds between two concepts represented by variables for which a statistical dependence is  demonstrated using a correlation analysis method.
          * [biomarker for](biomarker_for.md) - holds between a measurable chemical entity and a disease or phenotypic feature, where the entity is used as an indicator of the presence or state of the disease or feature.
          * [coexpressed with](coexpressed_with.md) - holds between any two genes or gene products, in which both are generally expressed within a single defined experimental context.
          * [has biomarker](has_biomarker.md) - holds between a disease or phenotypic feature and a measurable chemical entity that is used as an indicator of the presence or state of the disease or feature. # metabolite